Sales taxes in the United States: West Virginia

 West Virginia was the first U.S. state to enact a sales tax, currently 6%.
 The sales tax on food was gradually phased out from January 2006 through July 2013.
 However, prepared food remains taxed at the full rate.
 Prescription drugs are not subject to sales tax.
-Credit is allowed for sales or use taxes paid to another state with respect to the purchase.
+Credit is allowed for sales or use taxes paid to another state on the purchase.

 An individual who titles a motor vehicle with the West Virginia Division of Motor Vehicles must pay a $10 title fee and a 5 percent title privilege tax (rather than the 6% sales tax).
-For vehicles purchased new by West Virginia residents, the measure of this tax is the net sales price of the vehicle.
-For used vehicles, and for vehicles previously titled in other states, the tax is measured by the National Automobile Dealers Association book value of the vehicle at the time of registration.
+For vehicles purchased new by West Virginia residents, the tax is measured by the vehicle's net sales price.
+For used vehicles and vehicles previously titled in other states, the tax is based on the National Automobile Dealers Association book value at the time of registration.
 No credit is issued for any taxes paid to another state.
 Trailers, motorboats, all-terrain vehicles and snowmobiles are also subject to this tax.
 Since 2007, new residents of West Virginia no longer have to pay the 5 percent title privilege tax when bringing their own vehicles into the state.